About Oakton College :

 have any questions or experience problems in submitting your

-Required documents for a complete application file include an
+Required documents for a complete application file include a

-the hiring credential, and 2 original, signed recommendation
+official transcripts for the hiring credential, and 2 original,

 Interested applicants must submit their application, cover letter